-But here’s the kicker, which is probably no surprise: Only seven percent of people felt they were successful in achieving their resolution last year.
+But here’s the kicker, which is probably no surprise: Only seven percent of people felt they were successful in achieving their resolution in 2020.

 You can, however, increase your odds of success by following these 10 simple tips for staying motivated.
 They come from a handful of the country’s top fitness minds, and they’ll help you stick to those resolutions and actually achieve them.